I AM A BEGINNER AND/OR OUT OF SHAPE - IS F5 FOR ME?

 Furthermore, as a gym that is dedicated to providing quality coaching to every member in our small group classes, if we allowed “drop-ins” to all our classes our coaches would constantly be overwhelmed with trying to teach a large number of new students “on the fly”, while our current, dedicated members were neglected.
 We see this as unfair and a problem in the fitness industry in general.

-So that you get the proper training to get you the results you want and so that you continue to receive the coaching you deserve in our small group classes, we require that all new students to F5 commit to at least a month of training with us – we even offer a discounted rate on our NEW STUDENT TRIAL so you can try out the gym.
+So that you get the proper training to get you the results you want and so that you continue to receive the coaching you deserve in our small group classes, we require that all new students to F5 commit to a consistent program of training with our team.
+If you’re not sure that’s right for you yet, that’s okay – we offer a discounted rate on our NEW STUDENT TRIAL so you can try out the gym.
 We just want to know you are serious about your program and not just randomly dropping in fitness classes to get sweaty (nothing wrong with that in general, it’s just not what we do).

 For those that are currently training Muay Thai or with Kettlebells/Barbells at another gym and wish to train with us while they visit Los Angeles, we ask that you also consider the new student trial, as we cannot know for sure that your gym teaches you the same skills we do, unless you have a personal referral from your coach.
 If your coach knows of our training methods and wishes to provide that referral, please contact us.